mgenware/css-to-lit-js/README.md

 css-to-lit-js a.css
 ```

-`a.js` is generated with the following contents:
+`a.js` will be generated with the following contents:

 ```js
 import { css } from 'lit-element';